cvetomir-todorov/CecoChat/docs/02-design-04-configuration-failover.md

 * Messaging server to:
   - Assign the partitions to the Kafka consumer in order to consume messages

 Redis conveniently supports simple keys for plain data such as partition count and history settings.
-Redis hashes (which could probably be called maps) are used to store key-value pairs like the (server ID -> partitions) and (server ID -> address).
+Redis hashes (hash maps) are used to store key-value pairs like the `(server ID -> partitions)` and `(server ID -> address)`.
 After the configurator server applies configuration changes the Redis PUB/SUB is used to publish a notification to subscribers using the respective channels.
 Each interested server listens to changes for:

 * Connect server - partition count, server partitions, server addresses
 * Messaging server - partition count, server partitions